• Skip to primary navigation

 Parchment paper is a must!

 You'll need a bowl to mix the fudge, of course.
-If you're looking for nice mixing bowls, I love this set of mixing bowls from Target.
-It is reasonably priced, and the bottoms of the bowls have rubber for non-slip mixing.
+If you're looking for nice mixing bowls, I love this set of mixing bowls.
+They have a non-slip base and are easy to clean.

 🥶 Storage